Trades and Apprenticeship Employer Newsletter

 Conestoga celebrates grand opening of new campus in Waterloo

 Industry and community partners, current and former students and local dignitaries joined in the celebration as Conestoga marked the grand opening of its newly expanded campus in Waterloo at a special evening event held on October 18.

 The $58M expansion project, initiated in 2016 with support provided through the Government of Canada's Post-Secondary Institutions Strategic Investment Fund, provides 150,000 additional square feet of classroom, lab and student space.
 Special features include state-of-the-art culinary and hospitality labs, a new, expanded student-run restaurant open to the public, technology-enabled classrooms and a Welcome Centre that will provide access to programming and services for full and part-time students, newcomers to Canada and individuals seeking career counselling or job search support.
 Read more

 Explore careers in engineering at Go ENG Girl

 On Saturday, October 13, Conestoga's School of Engineering and Information Technology hosted Go ENG Girl at the Cambridge campus.
 The free event provided young women in grades seven to 10 with an opportunity to explore the field of engineering through hands-on activities, discussions with women studying engineering and a tour of the campus.

 Go ENG Girl events are hosted annually by engineering schools throughout Ontario.
 The event was conceived by the Ontario Network of Women in Engineering (ONWiE) to help dispel stereotypes in engineering by connecting girls to female engineering students and alumna.
 According to ONWiE, women made up only 20 per cent of the students enrolled in post-secondary engineering programs across Ontario in 2017.
 Read more

 Motive Power Job Fair 2019

-Our annual Motive Power Job Fair will be on Wednesday, March 27, 2019.
-Please watch for further details.
+Our annual Motive Power Job Fair will be held on Wednesday, March 27, 2019, at Conestoga's Guelph Campus.